AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Compound Spells/School of Illusion/Meromia's Sleek Stroke.md

 	* Weapon - use the weapon's damage die + 1d8 sensory damage.
 	* Spell focus - deal 2d8 sensory damage.

-	For both cases, add your spellcasting modifier to the damage as usual.
+	For both cases, add your spellcasting attribute to the damage as usual for a spell attack.

 **At Higher Levels:**
 * (+1) Deal 1d8 additional sensory damage.